AustinTSchaffer/DailyProgrammer/Reddit/SocialGolferProblem/README.md

 the terms `groups` and `objects` wherever appropriate, to genericize the problem as much as possible.

-Given that 11 is prime, I suspect that it is possible to solve this problem for any number of groups, with any number of objects per group, making sure that the numerator of the rotation for each group is co-prime with the number of groups, and that the number of objects in each group is equal to or less than the total number of groups.
+Given that 11 is prime, I suspect that the solution for any prime number of groups is the same as the number of groups, as long as the number of objects per group is less than or equal to the number of groups.
+As long as those input conditions are met, this terrible script should work.

-I changed the variables at the top of the file to 101 and 101, and it came back with a result of 101.